AnhyDev/AGE/solidity/token/README.md

-# 📜 Full implementation of the Anhydrite Smart Contract Documentation
+# 🔗 Full implementation of the Anhydrite Smart Contract
 ---
 <br>